rextheking/askmom-recipes-sample-for-aws-strands/README.md

 .venv/bin/python -m pytest tests/ -v
 ```

 Tests are offline — no Bedrock, no network.
-They verify imports, the curated origin lookup, the text ingredient parser, and handler routing.
+They verify imports, the curated origin lookup, the text ingredient parser and handler routing.

 ---